stanislav-tsaplev/super_expressive/README.md

 Matches exactly what was previously matched by a `.named_capture`.

+The `name` parameter must be one of the names of existing capture groups.
+Raises `RegexError` otherwise.

 *Warning: this produces a different regex syntax than the original one (Python, not JS).*

 **Example:**